ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

 ### **Software**
 - Python 3.9.7
-- VisualStudio Code (news version)
+- VisualStudio Code (newest version)

 Python packages that need to be installed will be introduced in corresponding sections.